openworm/org.geppetto.docs/source/simtutorial.rst

 The rest of the simulation file defines what entity exist in the project.

-An Entity is the basic building block of the simulated world and represents an instance of something which needs to be simulated.
+An **Entity** is the basic building block of the simulated world and represents an instance of something which needs to be simulated.
 An Entity can aggregate other Entities and can contain one or multiple Aspects.
 Examples of entities are for instance a cell, a tissue, an organ, etc.

-An Aspect defines a particular characterization of an entity which is specified through a Model and a Simulator.
+An **Aspect** defines a particular characterization of an entity which is specified through a Model and a Simulator.
 Aspects can be thought of as domain specific descriptions of an Entity.
 A muscle cell for instance can be described by multiple aspects, one defining its electrical properties, one defining its mechanical structure, one for thermodynamics, etc.

-An Aspect is defined through a Model and a Simulator.
+An Aspect is defined through a **Model** and a **Simulator**.
 A Model contains a URL which points to a specific domain model, e.g. a NeuroML file, and the id of the model interpreter which is capable of loading and visualizing it.
 A Simulator specifies the id of the Geppetto simulator which should be used to simulate the model.